Cirkit Designer Logo

 Important Considerations and Best Practices

-// Define PWM pins for RGB channels
+// Define the pins for the RGB channels

 void setup() {

-// Set RGB pins as output
+// Set the RGB pins as output

 pinMode(redPin, OUTPUT);